Find Affordable College Courses

 Minneapolis, MN

-Our 2023 rankings named Capella University the most popular online school in Minnesota for health and medical administrative services students.
-Located in the large city of Minneapolis, Capella University is a private for-profit school with a very large student population.
+Our analysis found Capella University to be the most popular school for health and medical administrative services students who want to pursue an online degree in Minnesota.
+Located in the large city of Minneapolis, Capella University is a private for-profit college with a fairly large student population.

 After completing their degree, health and medical administrative services graduates from Capella University carry an average student debtload of $43,578.